Last Updated December 10, 2020

 OpinionSite acknowledges that as a participant in the Privacy Shield Framework we are under the enforcement authority of the Federal Trade Commission.

-If a Member’s complaint cannot be satisfied through this process, Members may bring a complaint before the CASRO PRIVACY SHIELD PROGRAM, an independent dispute resolution mechanism.
+If an individual’s complaint cannot be satisfied through this process, the individual may bring a complaint before the INSIGHTS ASSOCIATION PRIVACY SHIELD PROGRAM, a non-profit alternative dispute resolution provider located in the United States and operated by the Insights Association.
+The INSIGHTS ASSOCIATION PRIVACY SHIELD PROGRAM is designed to handle eligible complaints brought by EU citizens about Privacy Shield Principles.
 If you have any complaints regarding our compliance with the Privacy Shield Framework you should first contact us (as provided above).

 "Member" means a prospective, current, or former member of OpinionSite.